GluuFederation/docs-ce-prod/3.1.3/source/integration/native-apps/appauth-android.md

    - Pre-Authorization: `False`
    - Persist client Authorizations: `True`
    - Authentication method for the Token Endpoint: `none`
-   - Redirect Login URIs: make sure the value provide here is an hierarchical and absolute uri.
+   - Redirect Login URIs: make sure the value provide here is an hierarchical and absolute URI.
 We use `appscheme://client.example.com` for our testing purpose
    - Scopes: `openid`,`profile`,`email`
    - Grant types: `authorization_code`
    - Response Types: `code`